alordiel/dropdown-multisite-selector/readme.txt

 Tags: multisite, dropdown menu, flexible select, edit select options, redirect Requires at least: 3.8
 Contributors: alordiel
-Tested up to: 5.6.0
+Tested up to: 5.8.1
-Stable tag: /trunk/
+Stable tag: 0.8.3
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
 Gives you the resources to make select field with redirecting options to a given URLs.

 == Description ==

-Do you need a way to give your visitors the option to navigate easily from your site other sites (multisite)?
-This plugin will give you the option to configure a small select/dropdown field with fully configurable options and values (urls).
+With this plugin you can create fully configurable dropdown field which select options would work as links and will redirect the user to the selected one.
+It was originally built for multisite for faster navigation between each sub-site, but currently it also supports custom links as options from the dropdown.

-= You can choose by three options: =
+= There are three options: =

 * manually configure the number of the options from the dropdown element - pick up a name of your option and the relevant url where the user will be redirected after choosing it;

-* get a automatically list of all sites from WordPress Multisite network - this one picks the names of all your sites that are in the multisite network and adds them to the select element;
+* get any list of all sites from WordPress Multisite network - this one picks the names of all your sites that are in the multisite network and adds them to the select element;

-* get the same list as previous one but only with the site where the current logged in user is registered;
+* get the same list as previous one but only with the site where the current logged-in user is registered;

 = You can manage: =
 * Your label for the name of the select option or leave it without label